Threch422/twitter-image-downloader/README.md

 2. Bugs fixed.

-This tool is used to download the pictures you have liked in your Twitter account.
+This tool is used to download the pictures you have liked in your Twitter account or from specific user.

 How to use?
 1. Apply for Twitter developer account to get your own API tokens and access tokens.